jax-ml/jax-ai-stack/docs/source/JAX_for_LLM_pretraining.md

 - Define the miniGPT model with Flax and JAX automatic parallelism
 - Load and preprocess the dataset
 - Create the loss and training step functions
-- Train the model on Google Colab’s Cloud TPU v2
+- Train the model on TPUs on Kaggle or Google Colab
 - Profile for hyperparameter tuning

 If you are new to JAX for AI, check out the [introductory tutorial](https://jax-ai-stack.readthedocs.io/en/latest/neural_net_basics.html), which covers neural network building with [Flax NNX](https://flax.readthedocs.io/en/latest/nnx_basics.html).